 Keep watch for colossal marine life—humpback and orca are frequent residents of these waters—as your captain navigates through Southeast’s remote fjords.
 Hike through an other-worldly landscape of hanging waterfalls and emerald greens.
 Or investigate the wild inner reaches of a salt chuck—a tidal salt-water lake—by kayak and paddle board, keeping a lookout for bears, heron, moose, mink, and harbor seals.

 Snow covered mountains, glowing blues, and the white thunder of calving ice at Dawes Glacier complete your last day.
 Gliding through Endicott Arm, you’ll likely spy harbor seals and their pups lounging on “bergy bits” in the water.
 And if the tides allow, explore Fords Terror—a narrow passageway with towering walls and cascading waterfalls.
 At the end of the day, join the Captain for a sumptuous Farewell Dinner and reminisce with a slideshow of your journey from the crew.

 Disembark after breakfast and transfer directly to the Juneau airport.

 Due to the nature of the exploration, the itinerary is a guideline and may change in order to maximize wildlife and natural encounters.
 Variations in itinerary and the order of days may occur.

-Accommodations aboard ship; all meals onboard; exclusive transfers and baggage handling between airport/vessel; most from-the-vessel adventure activities and equipment; wellness program: Jacuzzi, sauna, fitness equipment, and yoga; entry fees to national parks/preserves.
+All onboard meals; non-alcoholic beverages; exclusive transfers and baggage handling between airport/vessel on embark/disembark day; entry fees to national parks/preserves; from-the-vessel adventure activities and equipment; wellness program: hot tub, sauna, fitness equipment, and yoga mats.
+Subject to change without notice.

-Airfare from your home city; items of a personal nature, such as alcoholic beverages; optional gratuities; select optional excursions; travel insurance; port taxes and fees; fuel surcharge may apply.
+Airfare; items of a personal nature, such as alcoholic beverages; optional gratuities; boot rental; travel insurance; port taxes and fees; fuel surcharge may apply.